 Similarly, Chinese expats rely on these VPNs to give them continued access to geo-restricted content inaccessible from anywhere else other than China.

 Streaming: Does StrongVPN Unblock Netflix?

 Few VPNs can unblock Netflix with such ease.
 This is probably the one area where its numerous US servers come in handy.
-However, it was able to unblock Netflix through most of its other servers as well.
+However, StrongVPN Netflix was able to unblock the streaming giant through most of its other servers as well.

 Speed: Does StrongVPN Have Speedy Servers?

 I did not want my initial suspicions about the service to cloud my judgment about StrongVPN’s speed.
 Hence, I carried out the standard speed test on 5 random servers in the US, Australia, UK, France, Germany, and Canada on a 100Mbps connection.

 Test 5: Germany

 Compatibility: Can I Use StrongVPN On All Devices?

 The VPN offers a browser extension for Chrome, but sadly, there’s no add-on for the Firefox browser.